pdiazs/dataprod/wind.md

 Institutional uncertainty
 ========================================================

-The net profit of the firms is related with:
+The profit of the firms is related with:

 - Effective tariffs fixed to protect consumers from price volatility
 - Public subsides to renewable production